-Baroshky became a freelance reporter after he left his job at news website Prs media, which is affiliated with the opposition Kurdistan Islamic Union.
-Baroshky posted on Facebook about his decision to leave the outlet on June 1, though did not explain why.
+Baroshky was a freelance reporter after he left his job at news website Prs media, which is affiliated with the opposition Kurdistan Islamic Union.
 From June until his arrest, he contributed to outlets including the opposition broadcaster NRT, which is owned by Shaswar Abdulwahid, a businessperson and leader of the opposition New Generation Party, according to news reports.
-Baroshky describes himself as both a journalist and activist on his personal Facebook account, which counts more 1,500 followers, and where he often posts criticism of the ruling Kurdistan Democratic Party and has over 1,500 followers.
+Baroshky describes himself as a journalist and activist on his personal Facebook account, where he often posts criticism of the ruling Kurdistan Democratic Party and has over 1,500 followers.

-Saeed told CPJ he believes that Baroshky was initially arrested on August 18 for two social media posts, one a video on Facebook that shows Kurdish security forces raiding the home of activist Badal Barwary.
-According to Saeed, the video was shot by Barwary’s daughter, who provided it to Baroshky, and depicts a black screen with audio of a woman’s scream.
-In another Facebook post the same day Baroshky wrote that the KDP security forces broke Barwary’s son’s hand during the raid.
+Saeed told CPJ he believes that Baroshky was initially arrested on August 18, 2020, for two social media posts: one video on Facebook that shows Kurdish security forces raiding the home of activist Badal Barwary, and another Facebook post the same day, in which Baroshky wrote that the KDP security forces broke Barwary’s son’s hand during the raid.

-Baroshky was detained by police while covering a teachers protest in May and held for six days in Duhok, as CPJ documented.
+Previously, Baroshky was detained by police while covering a teachers protest in May, 2020 and held for six days in Duhok, as CPJ documented.
 On August 13, he was assaulted by security forces while covering a ceremony to commemorate the murder of journalist Widad Hussein, CPJ documented.